Bat Ye'or: Reception

 Ye'or's Eurabia theory gathered additional media attention when it was quoted and praised by the perpetrator of the 2011 Norway massacre Anders Behring Breivik in his manifesto released on the day of the attacks.
 Ye'or expressed regret that Breivik took inspiration from her writings.

-In an Haaretz profile, Adi Schwartz called her book on Eurabia Protocols of the Elders of Brussels.
+Breivik has later admitted that he in reality is a neo-Nazi, who only in later years exploited counter-jihad writings.